tachiyomiorg/website/src/help/guides/backup.md

 ## Create backup
 Create backup lets you backup your library, tracking settings, and reading history.
 To create a backup go to `Settings > Backup` and then select `Create backup`, this will bring up a dialog letting you choose what to backup.
-Manga is greyed out becuase it will always be backup.
+Manga is greyed out because it will always be backed up.

 ## Restore backup
-Restore backup lets you restore your previous created backup.
-To restore a backup go to `Settings > Backup` and then select `Restore backup`, this will bring up a file explorer navigate to where you have stored your backup and select it.
+Restore backup lets you restore your previously created backup.
+To restore a backup go to `Settings > Backup` and then select `Restore backup`, this will bring up a file explorer.
+Proceed by navigating to where your stored backup is located then select it.

 ## Backup frequency
-Backup frequency lets you select a frequency which Tachiyomi will automatic backup your library.
+Backup frequency lets you select a frequency in which Tachiyomi will automatically backup your library.
 To setup Backup frequency go to `Settings > Backup` and the select `Backup frequency`, this will bring up a dialog letting you choose between preset backup frequencies.

 ## Backup directory
 Backup directory lets you choose where your automatic backup is stored.